AmirHMousavi/compiler-antlr4/4DV506.sm222cf.PA3/README.md

 - `ANTLR 4.7.1` is used for both grammar and test program. the `ANTLR 4.7.1` jar file exists in the `lib` folder.
 - test programs does not contain errorful programs. all should pass.
 I hope :)
 - antlr4.antlrToolPath=<PATH TO PROJECT>/4DV506.sm222cf.PA2/lib/antlr-4.7.1-complete.jar
-- install the [ANSI Escape in Console](https://marketplace.eclipse.org/content/ansi-escape-console#group-details) plugin for Eclipse to see the console outputs in color. otherwise you might see nonsense charachters at the begining and end of each line.

 ### Compile